The scary big picture of popular kids toys

 - Maria Montessori

-Italian physicist Maria Montessori was among the first notable influencers in modern education to recognize the heavy influence that physical environment bears on a child’s ability to learn.
+Italian physicist Maria Montessori was among the first modern educators to recognize the heavy influence that physical environment bears on a child’s ability to learn.
 Check out Instagram feeds such as #ourmontesstory, #ourmontessorilife or #montessorionmars for inspiration on how to organize your children's play space to keep them focused and happy.
 Think of it as Marie Kondo for kids.

 "For every second that passes, there are 2 Barbie dolls that are sold with a target age group being 3-12 year old girls.
 This accounts for $3 billion of annual sales."